Monthly Archives: August 2011

 Fuel-Efficient Couple Driving Across US to Teach Fuel Economy Tips

-John and Helen Taylor, known as the world’s most fuel efficient couple holding 88 world records, are currently on a record-setting drive across the 48 contiguous states as part of a national smarter driving program to help motorists make the … Continue reading
+John and Helen Taylor, known as the world’s most fuel efficient couple holding 88 world records, are currently on a record-setting drive across the 48 contiguous states as part of a national smarter driving program to help motorists make the most of their fuel purchases and our natural energy resources.
+Continue reading

 Filed under Automotive, Oil and Gas